axouxb6/universal-config-converter/README.md

 ### Common Issues

 **Issue: "Cannot detect format from extension"**
-- Make sure your file has a valid extension (.json, .yaml, .yml, .toml, .xml, or .env)
+- Make sure your file has a valid extension (.json, .yaml, .yml, .toml, .xml, .ini, or .env)

 **Issue: "Failed to parse [FORMAT]"**
 - Verify your input file has valid syntax for the specified format